 Image Credit: knoxbasketball.com.au

-Aberfeldie Jets Basketball Club is home to over 850 players playing in 105 teams in the Keilor Basketball Association’s junior domestic competition.
+The final club for our top ranked basketball clubs in Melbourne is the Aberfeldie Jets Basketball Club.
+The Jets are home to over 850 players playing in 105 teams in the Keilor Basketball Association’s junior domestic competition.

 Their aim is to foster the development of basketball skills (particularly junior domestic basketball) in an environment in which children and adults have fun while participating.

 They run a Junior Jets program which focuses firstly upon individual development, and secondly being part of a competitive team sport.
 Junior Jets strongly supports the direct participation of parents.
 In fact, all parents are welcome to attend and join in on the sessions.

 Junior Jets builds on the principles and skills needed to prepare players for game situations when they are old enough to start playing.